cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The first bit-encoded integer is the measurement itself.
-Note that only measurements between `0` and `2^bits - 1` can be encoded this way with `bits` bits.
+Note that only measurements between `0` and `2^bits - 1` can be encoded this way with `bits` many bits.
 The second bit-encoded integer is the sum of the measurement and `offset`.
 Observe that this sum can only be encoded this way if it is between `0` and `2^bits - 1`, which implies that the measurement is between `-offset` and `max_measurement`.